Bioacoustic Geolocation: Species Sounds as Geographic Signals: Introduction

+In this work, we study bioacoustic geolocation using iNatSounds~\cite{chasmai2024inaturalist} and XCDC, a newly curated collection of species-rich dawn chorus recordings from \citet{xeno}.
 Our experiments reveal that accurate geolocation is possible if we know \emph{all} species present in a location, and performance improves as species diversity increases.
-However, identifying audible species with high recall presents its own set of challenges~\cite{chasmai2024inaturalist, sastry2025taxabind}.
-First, short audio recordings may simply not capture enough of the vocalizing species present at a location.
-Even for species that are recorded, low signal-to-noise ratio, and fine-grained confusions can further reduce recall.
-Rare species have unique geographic footprints ideal for geolocation, but identifying these rare species is especially difficult.
-In this work, we explore these challenges while geolocating audio in iNatSounds~\cite{chasmai2024inaturalist}, a geographically and ecologically diverse natural audio dataset.
+However, achieving high recall in identifying audible species presents several challenges.
+Short audio recordings may fail to capture a representative set of vocalizing species, motivating approaches that aggregate information across multiple recordings within spatiotemporal neighborhoods.
+Even when species are recorded, low signal-to-noise ratios and fine-grained confusions can further limit recall.
+Rare species, in particular, have distinctive geographic footprints that are valuable for geolocation, yet detecting them is especially difficult.
+These challenges are further exacerbated at the global scale, warranting a dedicated study of geolocation as a task distinct from species identification.